Constant-Digital-Holdings-LLC/fluidity/README.md

 `npm run start:agent`

-If you want fancy syntax colarization/highlighting, plugins are very easy to develop.
-I'm planning on writing a guide here soon on how to add collectors.
+If you want fancy syntax colarization/highlighting, plugins (collectors) are very easy to develop.
+I'm planning on writing a guide here soon on how to add plugins.

+Feel free to log an issue if you need assistance.
+For my amateur radio friends, I'm 'good on QRZ' -KK6BEB